Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Experimental Results

 \subsection{Experiment Design}

 The main Experiment is divided into two parts: foreground extraction and vessel segmentation.
-In the TV-TRPCA algorithm, the parameter is set to $\lambda_1=0.3/\sqrt{max(M,N)\times T}$, $\lambda_2=100\lambda_1$, $\lambda_3=2.5\lambda_1$, $\lambda_4=0.6\lambda_1$, $\sigma_1=\sigma_2=\sigma_3=1$.
-In the TSRG algorithm, the codes of RLF filtering are form the third-party libraries of MATLAB\footnote{\url{https://ww2.mathworks.cn/matlabcentral/fileexchange/27886-radon-like-features}}, the parameters are adjusted to $sup=25,or=1,sc=10$.
-And four-neighborhood sampling is used in region growth.
+In the \textit{TV-TRPCA} algorithm, since the angiography sequence is isotropic, we set $\sigma_m=\sigma_n=\sigma_t=1$.
+Other main parameters are recorded in \hyperref[tab2]{Tab.2}.
+The specific parameter optimization experiment will be introduced in the subsequent sections.
+In the \textit{TSRG} algorithm, the codes of RLF filtering are from the third-party libraries of MATLAB\footnote{\url{https://ww2.mathworks.cn/matlabcentral/fileexchange/27886-radon-like-features}}, the parameters are adjusted to $sup=25,or=1,sc=10$.
+And 4-neighborhood sampling is used in region growing.
 For comparison, we investigated some open-source state-of-the-art approaches and tested their performance.